runo-hr/Pneumonia-Detection/README.md

 ## Approach
 Use transfer learning to fine tune Keras MobileNet and VGG16 models.

-Deploy trained model on a flask web service.
+Deploy trained model on a flask web application.
 (In this case, a personal portfolio website)